Anxiety & Stress

 - Learn to say “no”

-- Small acts of bravery – do something that makes you feel anxious to build confidence
+- Small acts of bravery – try something new to build confidence

 - Practice relaxation techniques like progressive muscle relaxation